 Residence hall living is an integral part of the Colorado School of Mines experience.
-All first year students are required to live on campus in the residence halls, and many upper-class students continue to live in Residence Life housing throughout their time at Mines.
+All first-year students are required to live on campus in the residence halls, and many upper-class students continue to live in Residence Life housing throughout their time at Mines.

 The "Traditional" residence halls (Morgan, Thomas, Bradford and Randall halls) house about 380 students in mostly double/triple rooms with a community style restroom/shower facility on each floor.
 Weaver Towers has living space for 230 students in suites with single and double rooms, a common living area, and two single restroom/shower facilities.
 There are a limited number of single rooms available.
-Maple Hall is a 290-bed suite-style facility with single, double and triple bedrooms and a private bathroom in each suite.
-Elm Hall is a neighborhood-style facility offering space for 205 students in single, double and triple bedrooms with community bathrooms that offer private options on each floor.
-Elm Hall also housed our Gender Inclusive Housing program.
-Aspen Hall is our smallest community.
+Maple Hall is a 320-bed suite-style facility with single, double and triple bedrooms and a private bathroom in each suite.
+EIm Hall is a neighborhood-style facility offering space for 330 students in single (limited number), double and triple bedrooms with community bathrooms that offer private options on each floor.
+EIm Hall also houses our Gender Inclusive Housing program.
+Aspen Hall is our smallest community, a house, that houses our Nucleus Scholars Theme Learning Community.
 Aspen features single, double and one triple room in a house so that students have a home-like environment where they live in community together.

 All residence hall spaces have kitchens, study lounges, social lounges and a front desk to help with mail and to provide some services to our residents.
-All residence hall bedrooms are equipped with a bed, desk, chair, dresser and closet for each student, as well as wired and wireless internet connections, streaming cable services and unlimited laundry.
+All residence hall bedrooms are equipped with a twin extralong, loftable bed, desk, chair, dresser and closet for each student, as well as wired and wireless internet connections, streaming cable services, and unlimited laundry.
 The student is responsible for damage to the room or furnishings.
-Colorado School of Mines assumes no responsibility for loss or theft of personal belongings, and residents are encouraged to carry personal property insurance.
+Colorado School of Mines assumes no responsibility for loss or theft of personal belongings, and residents are encouraged to carry personal property, or renters insurance.